I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugbreakpoint2-setpasscount.md

 <p>This method can also return error values.
 For more information, see <a href="debugger.hresult_values">Return Values</a>.</p>

 ## -remarks
 <p>Every time that the <b>SetPassCount</b> method is called, the number of times that the target must reach the breakpoint location before the breakpoint is triggered is reset.</p>

 <p>After the target has hit the breakpoint enough times to trigger the breakpoint, the breakpoint is triggered every time that it is hit, unless <b>SetPassCount</b> is called again.</p>

-<p>If the debugger executes the code at the breakpoint location while stepping through the code, this execution does not contribute to the number of times that remain before the breakpoint is triggered.</p>

-<p>For more information about breakpoint properties, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff539284">Controlling Breakpoint Flags and Parameters</a>.</p>

-<p>Every time that the <b>SetPassCount</b> method is called, the number of times that the target must reach the breakpoint location before the breakpoint is triggered is reset.</p>

-<p>After the target has hit the breakpoint enough times to trigger the breakpoint, the breakpoint is triggered every time that it is hit, unless <b>SetPassCount</b> is called again.</p>